 Available with Advanced license.

-The parameters used in computing the block adjustment are defined in the Adjustment Options dialog box.
-The appropriate adjustment options are presented depending on the type of workspace defined when you set up your ortho mapping project.
-For example, RPC triangulation is performed for satellite images and frame triangulation is performed for aerial images.
+The parameters used to compute the block adjustment are defined in the Adjust window.
+The available adjustment options depend on the type of workspace defined when you set up your ortho mapping project.
+For example, RPC or polynomial transformation options are available for satellite images.

-The block adjustment settings specific for satellite imagery and digital aerial imagery are described below.
+The block adjustment settings specific for satellite imagery are described below.
 These parameters are used in tie point or ground control point (GCP) computation, and computing the block adjustment.

 Image Location Accuracy